jbgraham073/ai_group_project_3/README.md

 We were not able to upload the actual models to github due to their size (1.6gb) even as a zip file.

 ## Acknowledgements
-Special thanks to Matt Hergott, our wonderful and awesome instructor.
+Special thanks to Matt Hergott, our awesome instructor.